-Intervention is characterized by interventions that are different from or additional to the normal differentiated curriculum.
+Wave 2 involvement is characterised by interventions that are different from or additional to the normal differentiated curriculum.
 Wave 2 intervention can be triggered through concern, supplemented by evidence that, despite receiving differentiated teaching, pupils:

-- Make little or no progress - Demonstrate difficulty in developing Reading, Writing or Mathematics skills - Show persistent emotional/behavioural difficulties which are not affected by behaviour management strategies - Have sensory/physical problems, and make little progress despite the provision of specialist equipment

-- Experience communication and/or interaction problems and make little or no progress despite experiencing a differentiated curriculum - The child is working below age related expectations.
+- Make little or no progress - Demonstrate difficulty in developing Reading, Writing or Mathematics skills - Show persistent emotional/behavioural difficulties which are not affected by behaviour management strategies - Have sensory/physical problems, and make little progress despite the provision of specialist equipment - Experience communication and/or interaction problems and make little or no progress despite experiencing a differentiated curriculum - The child is working below age related expectations.

-Support Plans & One Page Profiles
+Support Plans

-If the school decides, after consultation with parents, that a pupil requires further support in addition to good quality first teaching and interventions to make progress, the SENCO, in collaboration with teachers, will support the assessment of the pupil and have an input in planning future support.
-The class teacher will remain responsible for planning and delivering individualised programmes.
-Parents will be closely informed of the action and results.
-At this stage there may also be involvement of external services.
+If the school decides, after consultation with parents, that in addition to quality first teaching and differentiation, they still requires further support to make progress, the SENCO, in collaboration with teachers, will support the assessment of the pupil and have an input in planning future support.
+The class teacher will remain responsible for planning and delivering individualised programmes and parents will be closely informed of the actions and results.
+At this stage there may also be involvement of external agencies.
 Placement of a pupil at this level will be made by the SENCO after full consultation with Class Teacher and Parents.
-External support services will advise on targets for a One Page Profile and provide specialist input to the support process.
-The circumstance under which we would begin a Support Plan and One Page Profile are:
+External support services will advise on targets for the support plan and provide specialist input to the support process.
+The circumstance under which we would begin a support plan are if a pupil: